Manage Your Traceability.

+For you to be able to trace your timber, you will need some form of a database.
 For smaller organisations, obtaining traceability information may not be a complicated exercise, however the larger the organisation, the more complex the supply chain and data can be.

 Complex supply chains increase the risk of the timber order being contaminated by illegally felled wood.
 Larger organisations may struggle to implement the Due Diligence System effectively without the appropriate resources dedicated to the task, a suitable database is recommended.